Krushna-Prasad-Sahoo/Krushna-Prasad-Sahoo/README.md

 - Though I have some experience in development like Web Development using HTML, CSS, JS, Bootstrap or WordPress or Python Flask, BPM solutions using Appian Platform however I just love to spend time on Linux terminals & servers, creating some personalized container images, experimenting in cloud platforms like AWS or AZ or GCP or automating stuffs using some tools like Ansible or Terraform or Python/Shell scripting etc.

+- 📫 How to reach me: Mail @ krushna.360degree@gmail.com or connect [here](https://www.linkedin.com/in/krushna-prasad/).

 #### 🏅 My Global Certifications
 - Red Hat Certified Engineer
 - Microsoft Certified : Azure Administrator Associate